 Technically, Calendula plants require zero maintenance over the years as they’re self-seeding.

-However, if you have been growing Calendula for more than a year, you might notice how the plant itself starts looking bigger and less pretty… having more plant, less flower.
+However, if you have been growing Calendula for more than a year, you might notice how the plant itself starts looking bigger and less pretty… having more of the plant, means fewer flowers.

 When Calendula plants around the house grow too big, I just pull them out and leave the plant for a couple of days (or weeks, sometimes I just leave them for good) so the seeds fall to the ground… and new, smaller, fresher flowers can take their place.